 There is no limit to the number of items a staff member may checkout.
-However, staff are blocked from checking out or renewing items if they have an overdue item or have accrued $30.00 in library fines.
+However, staff are blocked from checking out or renewing items if they have an overdue item or have accrued $30.00 in library charges.

-Books, government documents, maps, and printed music may be checked out for a period of three weeks and can be renewed electronically one time if there are no holds or recalls placed on the items.
+Books, government documents, and printed music may be checked out for a period of three weeks and can be renewed electronically one time if there are no holds or recalls placed on the items.
 See Renewing Items for instructions on how to do this.

 Interlibrary loan materials are assigned the due date set by the lending institution.
 Any renewal requests must be made through the Interlibrary Loan office.